orgua/shepherd_v2_planning/docs/50_sw_debugging/virtual_source_regulator/README.md

 - Optimizing Algorithm for Speed
     - a custom uDiv() brings "update cap" down to 7500 ns, whole iteration takes 11684 ns
     - leaving out I_leakage is significantly faster (calc output is done in 310 ns instead of 3200, similar to input) but resulting output-power is wrong
-        - seems to be undefined behaviour introduced by implicit typecasting
+        - seems to be undefined behavior introduced by implicit typecasting
         - ⇾ undefined it is! see documentation below
     - new ruleset:
         - u64 add, sub, shift are fine and fast!